-These courses are offered by departments, not the Program in Creative Writing.
+These courses are offered by other departments, not the Program in Creative Writing.
 If you have questions about course content, structure, and schedule, please contact the department offering the course.
-The course descriptions below are to the best of our knowledge the most recent available.
+The course descriptions below are the most recent available, to the best of our knowledge.

-Courses taken prior to 2019-20 or otherwise not on this list must be approved by the DUS.
-Contact Edgar Garcia (firstname.lastname@example.org) about approval.
+For courses taken prior to 2023-24, check our literature course archive.
+All other courses not on this list must be approved by the DUS.
+Contact Rachel Galvin about approval.

 ENGL | English Language and Literature